What is IUI

 For all patients considering treatment using donor sperm, counselling is always necessary to ensure they are fully aware of the UK's legislation on the identity of sperm donors.
 All children born as a result of donor sperm in the UK have the right at the age of 18 to know the donor’s identity.

-Many women will have several cycles of IUI before they have a successful pregnancy so consider that when you’re thinking about costs of treatment.
+Many women will have several cycles of IUI before they have a successful pregnancy so consider that when you’re thinking about the costs of treatment.